Xyaren/homeassistant-magentatv/README.md

 ### Current

+- Autodiscovery of media receivers within the local network
 - See current (TV) playing status

 ### Planned

+- Manual setup of a media receiver via host/ip and port
-- Send Button Presses to the receiver (Remote Control)
+- Send Button Presses to the receiver (Remote Control via Homeassistant Service)
+- Add MediaPlayer Controls like play/pause/mute etc
+- Support more models
+- Detect if App (Youtube/Prime/Netflix() is currently active on the receiver
+- (Unknwon if possible) Start apps like Youtube/Netflix from Homeassistant

 ## Installation